 Explaining his move from a London agency to Colchester, Darius said: “I’m excited to be part of the growing Colchester creative community and working for an innovative and forward-thinking company such as Mosaic Publicity.”

-Julie qualified as a solicitor in 1991 and, since then, has specialised in the construction and engineering sector.
-She was previously a partner in London and has represented and advised clients on a wide variety of infrastructure projects worldwide including airports, bridges, roads and dams.
+Julie qualified as a solicitor in 1991 and, since then, has specialized in the construction and engineering sector.
+She was previously a partner in London and has represented and advised clients on a wide variety of infrastructure projects worldwide including airports, bridges, roads, and dams.
 Julie has acted for engineers and their insurers, as well as main contractors, specialist sub-contractors and suppliers.

 Julie said: “I am thrilled to be joining Birketts, where I will be able to contribute to and share in the success of the team.
 The construction team was recently ranked in the top tier by Chambers UK 2015 and has an excellent reputation.
 I am really looking forward to being part of such a well-respected team, and building upon its growing presence in Chelmsford.”

-: : East Anglian estate agents Cheffins has appointed its first marketing manager.
+East Anglian estate agent Cheffins has appointed its first marketing manager.

-Sharon Hamilton joins the firm of surveyors, estate agents, valuers and auctioneers, which has offices in Haverhill, Saffron Walden and Newmarket, to lead and deliver its marketing and communications programme.
+Sharon Hamilton joins the firm of surveyors, estate agents, valuers, and auctioneers, which has offices in Haverhill, Saffron Walden, and Newmarket, to lead and deliver its marketing and communications program.

 Sharon will also manage the firm’s new website development project.